matthewr0we/matthewr0we.github.io/README.md

-This is a portfolio, mainly for my MSc Science Communications work, but also for my extracirricular journalism and relevant BSc Mathematics work.
+This is a portfolio, mainly for MSc Science Communications work that I am proud of, but also for my extracirricular journalism and relevant BSc Mathematics work.

 ## MSc Science Communication